Tarichikato/pierre_lourdelet_mastervar/_posts/2021-10-07-blog-post-title-from-file-name copy.md

 ### What did we do ?

 Nous avons fait quelques workshops with [Léa Saunier](https://www.linkedin.com/in/l%C3%A9a-saunier-657060129/)  in order to gain hands on experience on Unity.
-Here are some ilusration of what we managed to do :
+Here are some ilusration of what we managed to do :\n
 ![View](https://raw.githubusercontent.com/Tarichikato/pierre_lourdelet_mastervar/gh-pages/images/View1.PNG)